shadypollen/hours_calculator/README.md

 ##Features

-* Automatically calculates last week's day, month and year based on the day of the week you input(Mon-Sun)
+* Automatically calculates last week's day, month and year based on the day of the week you input(Mon-Sun).
+For example, if you input Friday and today is Tuesday, it will automatically find last Friday's date.
 * Able to hold hours before inputting them into the main DB via the hold command
 * Stores days worked in two tables - one for a weekly overview and another for a day-by-day view of days worked in a week

 ##Future plans

 * Improve configurability
-* Make the day of the month finding module more flexible
 * Add an option for using GUI implemented via tkinter

 ##Author